ORAL RECONSTRUCTION FOUNDATION

 The best prerequisite for serving patients is a close collaboration between universities, practitioners and industry to ensure continuous therapeutic improvement.
 The goal of the OR Foundation is to secure progress in implant dentistry and related areas by creating and imparting new scientific knowledge for the benefit of patients.

-“The Future of the Art of Implant Dentistry” promises instructive workshops, an informative scientific program, an innovative event concept, and a high-end evening event for networking with opinion leaders and colleagues.
-Do not miss out and sign-up today!
+“The Future of the Art of Implant Dentistry” with its instructive workshops, an informative scientific program, and a high-end evening event for networking with opinion leaders and colleagues attracted 1’200 attendees from 39 countries to Rotterdam!

 ORAL RECONSTRUCTION FOUNDATION